 DfE coronavirus (COVID-19) helpline – holiday hours

-The DfE coronavirus (COVID-19) helpline and the PHE Advice Service (option 1) will be available over the holidays to answer any questions you have about coronavirus (COVID-19) relating to education settings and children’s social care.
-These helplines will close on the bank holidays and have shortened opening hours on Christmas Eve and New Year’s Eve.
+The Department for Education coronavirus (COVID-19) helpline and the PHE Advice Service (option 1) is available to answer any questions you have about coronavirus (COVID-19) relating to education settings and children’s social care.

 Please listen carefully to all of the available options before selecting the most appropriate option.